 I choose apples first, because apples are the fruit tree with the highest success rate in Alaska as a whole.
 As a result, the number of apple tree types capable of surviving here is much higher than many other fruit varieties.
-I spent a good deal of time combing the web to find forums, gardening groups, and fruit growth trials to sort out which apple varieties faired the best in Alaskan climates.
+I spent a good deal of time combing the web to find forums, gardening groups, and fruit growth trials to sort out which apple varieties fared the best in Alaskan climates.

 (determined by most commonly recommended by growers, being listed as a high survival rate, or being suggested by highly qualified sources.
 These six apple types fell under all three categories.
 Carrol and Parkland were the top runners.)